 Diet Coke is one of the most popular sodas, and consumers are often curious about whether it’s a better option than regular Coke due to the lack of sugar.
 Most people don’t consider Diet Coke to be healthy, but many wonder if it’s actually bad for you.

-Does Diet Coke contain ingredients proven in medical studies to be bad for you?
+Does Diet Coke contain ingredients proven to be bad for you?
 Is it a healthier or less healthy option than regular Coke?
 How does it compare to other soda brands?
 And can too much of it negatively affect the brain?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Diet Coke based on medical studies to give our take on whether or not it’s bad for you.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Diet Coke to give our take on whether or not it’s bad for you.

-We’ll share some surprising research on how Diet Coke may affect the brain, compare its nutrition to regular Coke, and give our healthy soda recommendation.
+We’ll share some surprising research on how Diet Coke may affect the brain, compare its nutrition to regular Coke, and provide our healthy soda recommendation.

 Does Diet Coke Contain Harmful Ingredients?

-The ingredients in Diet Coke are shown above.
-The majority of them have questionable health effects according to clinical studies.
+The ingredients in Diet Coke are shown below:

 Aspartame is an artificial sweetener, and is what causes Diet Coke to taste sweet while containing no sugar.